ebuganik/CAN-USB-adapter-with-RPi/README.md

 <img src="https://github.com/user-attachments/assets/89ee8a62-a2a0-4fe5-81f6-89a90ab2a4cf" width = "800", height = "430">
 </p>

+Additionally, to establish a serial connection with the PC, the `GPIO 14/TX` of the Raspberry Pi must be connected to the RX pin of the adapter, the `GPIO 15/RX` of the Raspberry Pi to the TX pin of the adapter, and `GND` to GND.

 Following image illustrates the basic idea of master-slave principle in SPI communication.
 Both peripherals are connected in parallel on the same SPI bus (MOSI, MISO, SCLK), with each device having its own unique CE line (CE0, CE1).
 This implies that, along with the previously mentioned modifications to the `/boot/config.txt` file, another MCP2515 will be connected as an additional peripheral.
-This peripheral will use a different CS pin (`GPIO 7`, as `SPIO CE1`), enabling the Raspberry Pi to communicate with multiple CAN networks, thus expanding its capacity to work with different CAN communication channels.
+This peripheral will use a different CS pin (`GPIO 7`, as `SPIO CE1`), enabling the Raspberry Pi to communicate with multiple CAN networks.

 <p align="center">
 <img src ="https://github.com/user-attachments/assets/3c9c87ea-3776-41a9-9010-f8b97f8f4161" width = "550, height = "250">